 People do not always look for defamation sites to know about you or your organization.

-They simply type your name into a search engine like Google or Yahoo, or Bing.
+They simply type your name into a search engine like Google, Yahoo, or Bing.

 The suppression method simply involves creating better content for internet users.

-If search engine spiders find the new content as more appealing than the negative content, they will rank it ahead.
+If search engine spiders find the new content more appealing than the harmful content, they will rank it ahead.

 This way, you can stay ahead of the game.

-Well, except someone wants to keep creating negative content against you.
+Well, except someone wants to keep creating harmful content against you.

-With Remove Reports, you can continually stay ahead of any negative content.
+With Remove Reports, you can continually stay ahead of any harmful content.

 When you do not stand a chance